DifferentialRobotics/Aerial_Autonomy_Challenge/README.md

 >+ `roslaunch ego_planner single_drone_interactive.launch`

 ## UI Interaction
->+ Use W/A/S/D to move the camera horizontally
->+ Left mouse button controls camera pitch, right button controls yaw; both buttons can be held together
+>+ Left mouse button controls camera rotation.
->+ Hold and drag the middle mouse button to move the camera similarly to W/A/S/D
+>+ right mouse button controls camera panning.
->+ Current movement speeds in simulator: 0.35 m/s, 0.35 m/s, 0.2 m/s
->+ Press the Esc key to show the mouse cursor.
-In mouse-visible mode, press the Win key to right-click the simulator icon and close the simulator (or use Alt + F4 to close the simulator directly).
+>+ pressing the spacebar will automatically adjust the view to a top-down perspective of the drone.
+>+ Use Alt+F4 to directly close the simulator.

 ## ROS Topic Interaction
 #### Published Topics: